 One more time, Olivia de Havilland plays here a very good person.
-In fact, this Olivia de Havilland’s performance was to me one of her most touching performances.
-At one point of the film, her acting brought tears in my eyes as she was so wonderful and full of sensibility.
-The movie by itself is good, but it’s not a big masterpiece neither, but Olivia brings in it a little supplement that makes this movie so nice to watch.
+In fact, this was for me one of her most touching performances.
+At one point in the film, her acting brought tears to my eyes as she was so wonderful and full of sensibility.
+The movie itself is good, but it’s not a big masterpiece neither.
+Olivia gives it a little supplement that makes it worth watching.
 She also has a good chemistry with the actor Alan Ladd, the other star of the film.
 That was Olivia’s last film under the direction of Michael Curtiz.

 Film 5: The Heiress (William Wyler, 1949)

 Role: Catherine Sloper